-With any small business, especially a photography business, word of mouth and referrals play a really important role in generating new business, as well as sustaining repeat clients.
-There are a multitude of ins and outs with referrals, but here are a few tips to get you started, and to help you get some ideas for setting up your own system for referrals.
+With any small business, especially a photography business, word of mouth and referrals play a critical role in generating new business, as well as sustaining repeat clients.

-As someone who has been handed my own share of referral cards, I can tell you that, if the business giving me the referral card makes me feel like I’m just a number to help them generate more business, I’m probably not going to hand out referral cards for them.
-I’ll just conveniently forget!
+I have been handed plenty of referral cards from other service providers, and I can tell you, if the business giving me the referral card makes me feel like I’m just a number to help them generate more business, I’m probably not going to hand out those referral cards for them.
+Most likely they'll end up in the trash!

-Let’s face it – we all like incentives, we all like discounts, and we all really, really like the occasional freebie!
+Let’s face it – we all like incentives and discounts, and we all really, really love the occasional freebie!

 The level to which you take your incentives is entirely up to you.
-If you are just starting your business, building a solid client base in the first months/year is extremely important, so you may want to consider things like, for example, if your client refers you to someone they know, giving them a great discount on their next session.
+But if you are just starting your business, building a solid client base in the first months/year is extremely important, so you may want to consider things like offering any client who refers you to someone they know, a substantial discount on their next photo session.

-If you are hesitant to give deep discounts on full sessions, you could also offer them something like a mini session (half an hour, an hour – whatever feels comfortable for you), which is a really popular incentive, especially around the holidays and graduation.
+If you are hesitant to offer deep discounts on full sessions, you could also give them something like a mini session (half an hour, an hour – whatever feels comfortable to you).
+This is a really popular incentive, especially around holidays and graduation.

-As photographers, we are creative people, so finding ways to personalize your referral/promotional items is not only fun, but can really make you stand out.
+As photographers, we are creative people, so finding ways to personalize your referral/promotional items is not only fun, but can also really make you stand out!

 Referral cards are a classic, simple place to start.
-Having a stack of referral cards on you at all times is an easy way to promote your business.
+Having a stack of referral cards with you at all times is an easy way to promote your business.

 In addition to referral cards, mini albums are a fantastic take-along item to give to your client.
 They will likely show the album to all of their friends and family, which is a great way for people to see a sampling of your work.

 Besides mini albums, take-along items can come in the form of something more novel too, like an accordion album.
 Have fun and please share any ideas you've found helpful in the comments section below.